garnertb/terraform-github-checks/README.md

 # terraform-github-validation

-A collection of modules that validate GitHub resource configurations in Terraform.
+A collection of modules used to validate GitHub resource configurations in Terraform.

 > **Note**:
 > Terraform Checks were released in Terraform 1.5.0.
 This module requires Terraform 1.5.0 or later.